SSH.NET is a library for .NET written in C# that allows us to connect to remote devices using the SSH protocol in a .NET application.

 client.Disconnect();

-Where it establishes a connection to the server using the specified hostname, username, and password.
+This establishes a connection to the server using the specified hostname, username, and password.
 Then it executes the “ls -l” command on the server and prints the result to the console.
-Then it downloads a file, and finally, it closes the connection to the server.
+After that, it downloads a file and finally closes the connection to the server.

-The library has a lot of options and functionalities.
-Although I must say, the documentation is not the best you will find.
-In case of doubts, look at the Tests (which are not great either 🚀, but better than nothing)
+The library has a ton of options and functionalities.
+Although I’ll warn you upfront, the documentation isn’t the best you’ll find.
+In case of doubts, check the Tests (which also aren’t amazing 🚀, but better than nothing).

 SSH.NET is Open Source under the MIT license, and all the code and documentation is available in the project repository at https://github.com/sshnet/SSH.NET